andriesfilmer/pim/migration-mysql2json.md

 ## Info about the migrade from mysql to mongodb

-I had al information in a mysql database and I want to migrate this to MongoDb.
+All my information was in a mysql database and I want to migrate this to MongoDb.
 Here are some notes you can use as a inspiration for your migration.

 ### Query for mysql2json (see next)